Turboprop: Technological aspects

+The constant-speed propeller is distinguished from the reciprocating engine constant-speed propeller by the control system.
+The turboprop system consists of 3 propeller governors, a governor, and overspeed governor, and a fuel-topping governor.
+The governor works in much the same way a reciprocating engine propeller governor works, though a turboprop governor may incorporate beta control valve or beta lift rod for beta operation and is typically located in the 12 o'clock position.
+There are also other governors that are included in addition depending on the model, such as an overspeed and fuel topping governor on a Pratt & Whitney Canada PT6, and an under-speed governor on a Honeywell TPE331.
+The turboprop is also distinguished from other kinds of turbine engine in that the fuel control unit is connected to the governor to help dictate power.

 To make the engine more compact, reverse airflow can be used.
 On a reverse-flow turboprop engine, the compressor intake is at the aft of the engine, and the exhaust is situated forward, reducing the distance between the turbine and the propeller.

 Unlike the small-diameter fans used in turbofan engines, the propeller has a large diameter that lets it accelerate a large volume of air.
 This permits a lower airstream velocity for a given amount of thrust.
 Since it is more efficient at low speeds to accelerate a large amount of air by a small degree than a small amount of air by a large degree, a low disc loading (thrust per unit disc area) increases the aircraft's energy efficiency, and this reduces the fuel use.

 Propellers work well until the flight speed of the aircraft is high enough that the airflow past the blade tips reaches the speed of sound.
 Beyond that speed, the proportion of the power that drives the propeller that is converted to propeller thrust falls dramatically.
-For this reason turboprop engines are not used on aircraft that fly faster than 0.6–0.7 Mach.
+For this reason turboprop engines are not commonly used on aircraft that fly faster than 0.6–0.7 Mach, with some exceptions such as the Tupolev Tu-95.
 However, propfan engines, which are very similar to turboprop engines, can cruise at flight speeds approaching 0.75 Mach.
 To maintain propeller efficiency across a wide range of airspeeds, turboprops use constant-speed (variable-pitch) propellers.
 The blades of a constant-speed propeller increase their pitch as aircraft speed increases.
 Another benefit of this type of propeller is that it can also be used to generate reverse thrust to reduce stopping distance on the runway.
 Additionally, in the event of an engine failure, the propeller can be feathered, thus minimizing the drag of the non-functioning propeller.

 While the power turbine may be integral with the gas generator section, many turboprops today feature a free power turbine on a separate coaxial shaft.
 This enables the propeller to rotate freely, independent of compressor speed.